-Repetition code

-Manchester code

-Symbol multiplier
+Manchester-based encoder

 Waveform symbol generation

-Constellation mapper

-Inverse discrete Fourier transform (IDFT)

-Guard interval (GI) insertion

-Masking

-Truncation

-Windowing

-Figure 32- 2 to Figure 32- 4 show example transmitter block diagrams.
+Figure 32-B to Figure 32-C show example transmitter block diagrams.
 The actual structure of the transmitter is implementation dependent.
 The transmitter block diagrams for L-STF, L-LTF, and L-SIG are described in Section 21.3.3.

-[QUESTION: Here we reference the VHT (e.g. 11ac) clause versus the original 11a Clause 17.
-Which is our reference Clause 17, 19 or Clause 21?]

-Figure 32- 2 – Digital waveform generation for the WUR-Sync and WUR-Data

-[The Task Group needs to decide if we use CSD or something else]

-The digital waveform generator (DWG) is shown in Figure 32- 2.
-[The bit generator is TBD].
-The constellation mapper maps the generated bits to the 12 subcarriers -6 to -1 and 1 to 6.
-The mask selects a 2 µs part out of the 4 µs long symbol and is only used when TSym = 2 µs.

-Figure 32- 3 -- The WUR signal generator for the Sync field
+Figure 32- B – An Example of a WUR signal generator for the Sync field for Antenna iTX

-The WUR signal generator for the Sync field is shown in Figure 32- 3.
-The sync sequence is then used to switch between the digital waveform generator (DWG) and the zero generator (ZG).
-The ZG generates zeros over a time of TSYM.
-Note that for the Sync field, TSym = TSync in the DWG.
+An example of a WUR signal generator for the Sync field, for Antenna iTX, is shown in Figure 32-B. The Sync bit sequence is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG).

-Figure 32- 4 -- The WUR signal generator for the Data field
+Figure 32-C -- The WUR signal generator for the Data field

-[The Task Group needs to define the Window in the figure above]

-The WUR signal generator for the Data field is shown in Figure 32-4.
-The information bits are repeated twice with a repetition code for MCS0.
-For both MCS0 and MCS1, the bits are Manchester coded.
-Each coded bit is then used to switch between the digital waveform generator (DWG) and the zero generator (ZG).
-The ZG generates zeros over a time of TSym.
-[Do we need to draw the zero generator?]
+An example of a WUR signal generator for the Data field is shown in Figure 32-C. The information bits are mapped by a Manchester-based encoder.
+Each coded bit is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG).

-Overview of the PPDU encoding process

 32.3.4.1 General